 Best Hotels In New Braunfels

 Depending on what you’re looking for, any of these options are great.
-New Braunfels has a ton of places to call it a night.
+New Braunfels has a ton of places to call it a night, from traditional hotels to B&Bs to river camps and resorts.
 You won’t be disappointed in the city where everyone plays!

 Stay and play at Courtyard New Braunfels River Village.
 When I travel and want to stay in a hotel, a Courtyard always seems like the logical choice.
 I love the interior, and their outdoor pool is outstanding and mandatory when my grandson comes along — plus there’s free Wi-Fi.
 This Courtyard is minutes away from the Guadalupe River.